 Contributions are prescribed in Title 9 of the South Carolina Code of Laws.
-The PEBA Board may increase the SCRS employer and employee contribution rates on the basis of the actuarial valuations, but any such increase may not result in a differential between the employee and employer contribution rate that exceeds 2.9 percent of earnable compensation.
+Upon recommendation by the actuary in the annual actuarial evaluation, the PEBA Board may adopt and present to the Budget and Control Board for approval on increase in SCRS employer and employee contribution rates on the basis of the actuarial valuations, but any such increase may not result in a differential between the employee and employer contribution rate that exceeds 2.9 percent of earnable compensation.
 An increase in the contribution rates adopted by the board may not provide for an increase of more than one-half of one percent in any one year.
 If the scheduled employee and employer contributions provided in the statute or the rates last adopted by the board are insufficient to maintain a thirty year amortization schedule of unfunded liabilities of the plans, the board shall increase the contribution rates in equal percentage amounts for the employer and employee as necessary to maintain the thirty-year amortization period; and this increase is not limited to one-half of one percent per year.

-Required contributions for Class Two and Class Three members (100% funded) for the years ended September 30, 2015, 2014 and 2013 are as follows:
+Required contributions for Class Two and Class Three members (100% funded) for the years ended September 30, 2016, 2015 and 2014 are as follows: